Give us a call now for an immediate match with a local pro.

 Always get quotes for HVAC service in writing before committing to a provider.
 A detailed quote should cover both materials and labor.
 Make sure you understand all terms before signing a contract.

-For a 2,000-square-foot home, try to purchase a furnace that's between 50,000 and 80,000 BTUs (British thermal units).
-In Huntington Beach, you may be able to make do with a furnace on the lower end of this range.
+For a 2,000-square-foot home, you should also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
+In Huntington Beach, you might be able to make do with a lower-capacity furnace.

 There are several ways you can make your HVAC system more energy-efficient: